Midnapore: Entertainment

-Since many Midnaporeans are fond of walking, a number of parks have come up in recent years.Gopegarh Heritage Park is a good picnic spot for families and youth and was opened in 2001.
+Since many Midnaporeans are fond of walking, a number of parks have come up in recent years.
+Gopegarh Heritage Park is a good picnic spot for families and youth and was opened in 2001.
 Booking for picnic spot and boating facilities can be arranged at the ticket counter.
 The most popular park of the town is Sukumar Sengupta Smriti Uddan (popularly known as Police Line Park) which is near to Central Bus Stand.
 Other parks are Sishu Uddan and Khudiram Park.
 Many people can also be seen in the cooler morning and evening hours walking near the riverfront.

 There are a number of major theatres in the town including the Aurora, Mahua and Hari Cinema Hall.
 But Aurora, Mahua are closed now, only Hari Cinema Hall is still running A number of private and government operated halls include the Zilla Parishad Hall, Vivekandanda Hall (inside Midnapore College), and Vidyasagar Hall.
 These are often the venue for numerous cultural events like the hosting of dramas, concerts, poetry-recitals, and dance programs.
 Some of these are venues for numerous "Melas" or canivals hosted each year on adjacent grounds such as the Midnapore College-collegiate ground, Church School ground (for the Christmas fair), and the river ground (for large political assemblies).

 The bank of Kangsabati River (also variously known as Kasai and Cossye) is great for sightseeing and fishing and a common destination for picnics during the Christmas and New Year's breaks.
 The bank is being eroded by new construction, brick-kilns and new communities.

-In the last one year City life, Metro bazzar, reliance trends, Hoffman, like supermarkets have come up and few others to start become the places of time pass and shopping like any other malls in major cities.

 Food

-Mednapore has its unique food culture which people outside the city do not know about.
+Midnapore has its unique food culture which people outside the city do not know about.
 People have their own eating styles which is way different from those living in Kolkata or other parts of the state.
 There are many amazing dishes and cooking styles which have evolved from this place.
 Some of the notable ones are "Maacher Tel Jhal" cooked in West Midnapore and "Maacher Tok", a spicy and tangy dish prepared by using dried mangoes or raw mangoes with the fish which is cooked in the East Midnapore.
 Another unique dish is the "Posto Bati" which is very different from the "Posto Bata" or posto paste (opium seeds) which everyone else in Bengal knows about.

 Also Khirer Goja is a unique sweet of Midnapore Town.